andrewpmilne/project-five-golf-data-analytics/README.md

 ## Business Requirements

 A golf coaching company has approached us to conduct a study to help them analyse the foci of their coaching techniques with prospective elite-level golfing clients.
 They wish to attract clients who are currently playing professionally but do not yet have the skill level or consistency to regularly finish in the top ten of tournaments.
-They have suggested two primary business requirements:
+They have suggested three primary business requirements:

 - **Business Requirement One**
   - The client wishes us to conduct an analysis of current elite-level golf tournament data to determine which golfing skills (e.g., driving, approach play, chipping, and putting) are most likely to result in a player reaching the top ten of a tournament.